Teaching Demonstrative Pronouns the Easy Way

 The key is to have students practice using demonstrative pronouns until they become ingrained in their vocabulary.
 I try to encourage practice and incorporate parts of this lesson plan into my warm-up activities so I always keep this lesson plan easy to access.
 Give it a shot and watch your students’ fluency improve dramatically!
 For those of you who subscribe to Off2Class, this lesson plan pairs perfectly with the listening lesson: This, that, these, those – Making Choices.

 Take it to the next level

-If you’re teaching demonstrative pronouns and want to assign homework or access the helpful teacher notes for this lesson plan, don’t forget to sign up for your FREE Off2Class teacher account!
-As well, browse the ESL Lesson Plan Library and check out the hundreds of other lessons available.
+If you’re teaching demonstrative pronouns and want to assign homework or access the helpful teacher notes for this lesson plan, don’t forget to sign up for your free Off2Class teacher account!
+Be sure to browse the ESL Lesson Plan Library and check out the hundreds of other lessons available.
 You are just a few clicks away from more ready-to-teach ESL lesson plans!
-Leave the hard work to Off2Class, and spend more time teaching the subject you love.
+So why not leave the hard work to Off2Class and spend more time teaching the subject you love.

 If you found this post helpful, share it with your teacher friends and comment below.
 We love hearing from experts like you!